 We use words to describe and explain medical care and insurance that may be very confusing!
 Below are listed some definitions and explanations of important concepts and insurance terms.
-If you need further explanation, you may want to consult with the insurance office at 541-737-7568.
+If you need further explanation, call the insurance office at 541-737-6748.

 Accident: An unexpected event that causes injury.